 Hike to the deserted beach Playa Clavelinas

-Playa Las Clavelinas is located past the golf course on Las Palmas road, lined with beach houses and beautiful hotels.
+Playa Las Clavelinas is located past the golf course on Las Palmas Road, lined with beach houses and beautiful hotels.
 It’s great if you could get there by sunset.
 Further down the road, there is also a beach called El Barro, but I never ventured there.
 I was told the road is quite hidden and difficult to find.
 If you feel adventurous, you can go and find it out.
 Please send me a picture when you find it 🙂

 Take a tour to Islas Marietas

-Dive around the Marieta Islands
+Dive around the Marietas Islands

 This tour is only available for certified divers.
 You will be exploring the underwater world around these unique rock formations and among a wealth of marine life, you will swim with dolphins, turtles, and manta rays.
 It’s an unforgettable experience.

-Enjoy the extraordinary International Cuisine in San Pancho
+Enjoy the extraordinary international cuisine in San Pancho

-Check out my review on more Restaurants in San Pancho.
+Check out my review on more restaurants in San Pancho.